Lexing/Kubenvoy/README.md

 ```

-3. Set up or change your listeners/routes in ConfigMap `kubenvoy-xds-config`, using native envoy configs, something like:
+3. Set up or change your listeners/routes in ConfigMap `kubenvoy-xds-config`, using native envoy configs formats, something like:
 ```
 apiVersion: v1
 kind: ConfigMap